Meridian Mall

 Meridian Mall is a super-regional shopping mall located in Okemos, Meridian Township, a suburb of Lansing, Michigan, United States.

 It opened in 1969, the same year as its main competitor, Lansing Mall, on the other end of the Lansing metropolitan area.
 The mall originally featured the J.W.
 Knapp Company and Woolco as its anchor stores, and underwent many expansions over the years.
 A G. C. Murphy dime store was subdivided for additional mall space in 1979, while J.W.
 Knapp sold its store to JCPenney a year later.
 Expansions in 1982 and 1987 added two more wings of stores anchored by Hudson's (later Marshall Field's, now Macy's) and Mervyn's, while the closure of Woolco allowed for the addition of a food court and Service Merchandise.
 Further renovations at the beginning of the 21st century relocated the food court and replaced Service Merchandise with Jacobson's, while also adding Galyan's (now Dick's Sporting Goods) and several other big-box stores.
 After only two years in business, the Jacobson's store closed and converted to Younkers; following the closure of Mervyn's in 2006, Younkers expanded its presence in the mall by moving some departments into that space, until parent company The Bon-Ton filed for bankruptcy in 2018 and closed all stores.

 Meridian Mall features about 125 stores and a food court, plus a movie theater on its periphery.
-The mall's anchor stores are High Caliber Karting and Entertainment, JCPenney, Launch Trampoline Park, Macy's, Bed Bath & Beyond, Schuler Books & Music, and Dick's Sporting Goods.
-There is 1 vacant anchor store that was once Younkers.
+The mall's anchor stores are High Caliber Karting and Entertainment, JCPenney, Launch Trampoline Park, Macy's, Schuler Books & Music, and Dick's Sporting Goods.
+There is also a vacant anchor store that was once Younkers.
 Other major tenants include H&M and Planet Fitness.
 Meridian Mall is owned and managed by CBL Properties, which has owned it since 1998.